 VO: A Short History in Pictures

-THE LOOK: When you've been working on a website for over 19 years, you have to change the look every now and again as the technology changes, but also to keep you from getting extremely bored with it.
+THE LOOK: When you've been working on a website for decades, you have to change the look every now and again as the technology changes, but also to keep you from getting extremely bored with it.
 For those of you who have been around since 1994, there have been several different looks.
 I unfortunately don't recall them all, but thanks to a few screen shots that appeared in magazines over the years, and a few old files I still have on my hard drive, I have been able to reconstruct a few:

 Some old images.
 Recognize any of them? ;-)